webhippie/homebrew-webhippie/CONTRIBUTING.md

 ## Check for assigned people

-We are using Github Issues for submitting known issues, e.g. bugs, features, etc. Some issues will have someone assigned, meaning that there's already someone that takes responsability for fixing said issue.
+We are using GitHub Issues for submitting known issues, e.g. bugs, features, etc. Some issues will have someone assigned, meaning that there's already someone that takes responsability for fixing said issue.
 This is not done to discourage contributions, rather to not step in the work that has already been